kamontat/gitgo/.gitgo/README.md

 ### Datetime

-Someone create this configuration on 'Tue Sep 24 10:19:05 UTC 2019'
+Someone create this configuration on 'Wed Sep 25 03:32:54 UTC 2019'

 ### Thank you
 Thank you for using this command to manage your project :)